maxrojasd/aptitute_tech_test/readme.md

 ## The architecture

-The basic architecture for this project is intended to reduce costs, but with the consideration it might need to be scaled up when the demand is higher.
-As a starting point, the architecture only includes S3 and Redshift with the idea to automate some processes with AWS Lambda in a next stage.
+The infrastructure is intended to be a simple solution intended to work with small datasets but with a scalable framework in case the volume of data increase considerably. the initial data goes from the file system to S3 in their RAW format
 ![](https://github.com/maxrojasd/aptitute_tech_test/blob/openaq_test/architecture.jpg?raw=true)

 ## Data Quality